davidpiper89/portfolio/README.md

 To run this project, you need to have Node.js installed on your system.

-1. Clone the repository: git clone [repository URL]
+1. Clone the repository: git clone https://github.com/davidpiper89/portfolio
 2. Install dependencies: npm install
 3. Start the application: npm start